n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/insecure_s3_bucket_access.md

 # Insecure S3 Bucket Access
 ## Description
 Insecure [AWS S3 Bucket](https://aws.amazon.com/s3/) Access is a common problem facing IT Departments that do not properly secure their resources, either through negligence or lack of knowledge.
-An S3 bucket that is made world readable (or even writeable) can pose extraordinary risks to the organization that owns the bucket.
+An S3 bucket that is made world-readable (or even writeable) can pose extraordinary risks to the organization that owns the bucket.

 Assets can be hosted freely easily and very cheaply on S3, making it an attractive option for companies to use for their resources.
 Occasionally, IT teams will circumvent the often bureaucratic nature of corporate governance by using S3 to host assets such as PDFs and images without prior approval, such as portals for information access.

 ## Identifying-Buckets
 Items hosted on buckets are easy to identify through the links used to represent them on the website.
-The links look like:
+The links look like this:

 `http://BUCKETNAME.s3.amazonaws.com/FILENAME.ext`
 or